 Metro systems have been around for a long time, and their performance is well understood.
 High Speed railways are now very familiar, but it is my contention that their performance is not well understood.
-I am not aware of any dedicated freight lines which have been designed to this model, but see no reason why there should not be.
+The Medium Speed range is foreseen as for conversion of classic route to the Same Speed model, though there are none as yet, and also for the outer ranges of metro systems.
+The model would also be suitable for dedicated freight lines, though, again, there are none as yet.